ModelEarth/data-pipeline/timelines/training/naics/README.md

 1.)
 Use Random Forest to make forecasting based on naics industry levels:
 - Top ten Maine counties at risk of increased poverty - Use Google Data Commons API for county data
-- Top ten Maine counties likely to have a decline in bee populations - Find a data source (county or zip)
+- Top ten Maine counties likely to have declining bee populations - Find a data source (county or zip)
-- Top ten Maine counties likely to have a decline decline in tree canopy - Find a data source (county or zip)
+- Top ten Maine counties likely to have declining tree canopy - Find a data source (county or zip)

 2.)
 Generate Maine CSV file for our [StreamLit Image Generation](../../../research/stream/).
 3.)
 Apply y=1 on-the-fly with Javascript and [Observable](../../observable/).